POSTER SUBMISSION IS NOW CLOSED, THANK YOU ALL WHO SUBMITTED

 Submission of abstracts for presentation as a poster during the 31st CINP World Congress is greatly encouraged until the closing deadline of Friday 12th January 2018.
 DEADLINE EXTENDED UNTIL 2ND FEBRUARY 2018!

 All submitted abstracts will be reviewed by the Local Organising Committee (LOC) “real time” and up to the closing date which is Friday 12th January 2018.
 Notification of acceptance/rejection of the poster will be communicated through email by late February 2018.
 The LOC will evaluate each abstract using the following criteria; relevance to CINP, standard of English, objectivity of statement, description of what was done, suitability of methods to aims, conclusions confirmed by objective results, ethics, scientific value, potential clinical value, originality of work and overall impression.
-All accepted abstracts will be published online in the International Journal of Neuropsychopharmacology (IJNP) and on the congress website www.cinp.org/vienna for all registered delegates to view.
+All accepted abstracts will be published on the congress website www.cinp.org/vienna for all registered delegates to view.

 – Abstracts must be submitted in English.